Tag: Sheila Swanepoel

 War Correspondent

 While suffering terribly (NOT) during Basic Training in the weermag in a remote outpost outside Potchefstroom (which is itself remote) called Loopsruit, I had a brief respite from the relentless um, tedium, to pen a hurried note to sister Sheila and friend Joey K Nott.
 They were being paid to drink beer and lead schoolchildren astray in the gin-soaked hills of Empangeni.
+So briefly, you see, I was a war correspondent.

 My main news was normal army shit: We’d had 2,5hrs of punishment drill cos we missed a 4.45am deadline to go on a route march.
 Turned out – this is NOT unusual – the punishment drill for missing the route march was way milder than the actual route march.
-We were relaxed after 2,5hrs whereas the ous were fucked after the 5hr route march.
+We were relaxed after 2,5hrs punishment, whereas the ous were fucked after the 5hr route march experience.
 Don’t look for logic.

 According to my letter the only two ‘hard’ days we’d had were a Monday and a Tuesday on which we did ‘leopard crawl’ and ‘rolling down a hill’ in full kit and helmets and ‘carrying our pea-shooters.’
 The toughness was relieved by the hilarity of ‘watching the others’ – ‘you just saw helmets, arms, rucksacks, feet and rifles flying.’

-Weekend passes had been cancelled, so I would miss Des’ wedding.
+And weekend passes had been cancelled, so I would miss Des’ wedding.

 ‘Lotsa love, Koos’